Bartow County Animal Control Frequently Asked Questions

 How do I file a complaint about barking dogs?
 You can call (770) 387-5153 during the hours of 8 a.m. to 5 p.m.

 What do I do if my animal is missing?
 The best way to locate your missing animal is to come to the Animal Shelter during the shelter's business hours to look for your pet.
-The shelter is open Monday, Wednesday, Thursday, Friday, from 10:00 a.m. to 4:45 p.m, Tuesday 1:00 p.m to 4:45 pm, closed on weekends and holidays.
-We are sorry, but no information can be given over the phone.
+The shelter is open Monday, Wednesday, Thursday, Friday, from 10:00 a.m. to 4:45 p.m., Tuesday 1:00 p.m. to 4:45 p.m., closed on weekends and holidays.
+You can also look at the menu to the left of this page and go to Petfinder.com to see what animals are currently in our shelter. (petfinder.com is updated once daily so please check often) We are sorry, but no information can be given over the phone.

 When you come to the shelter, bring any pictures of the pet and any vet records.
 This will help Animal Control employees in the identification of your pet if found in the shelter.
 If the pet is not found in the shelter, the employees will assist you in filling out a lost report and how to continue your search for your lost pet.